What Is a 401(k)?

 As a practical matter, the Roth reduces your immediate spending power more than a traditional 401(k) plan.
 That matters if your budget is tight.

-Since no one can predict what tax rates will be decades from now, many financial advisors suggest putting some of money into each.
+Since it's difficult to predict what tax rates will be decades from now, many financial advisors suggest putting money into both Roth and traditional 401(k) accounts.

 401(k) vs. Brokerage Account

-401(k) and brokerage accounts can be useful for investing, but they serve different purposes.
+Brokerage and 401(k) accounts are both investment accounts, but they serve different purposes.
 A 401(k) is primarily for retirement savings, while a brokerage account can be used for various financial goals and offers more control over the investments.

 A 401(k) is a type of qualified retirement plan.
-Within it you can choose from among a menu of investment options (generally mutual funds) where your money grows in a tax-advantaged manner.
-A 401(k) is sponsored by an employer and has certain restrictions such as annual contribution limits, an earliest withdrawal age of 59.5 (without penalty), and required minimum distributions (RMDs) at age 72.
+Within it, you can choose from a menu of investment options (generally mutual funds) where your money grows in a tax-advantaged manner.

-A brokerage account, on the other hand, is a private account where you can buy, sell, and hold whatever securities your broker has access to.
-This can include mutual funds, as well as stocks, bonds, and ETFs.
+A brokerage account, meanwhile, is a private account where you can buy, sell, and hold whatever securities your broker has access to, including mutual funds, stocks, bonds, and exchange-traded funds (ETFs).
 Brokerage accounts are taxable, meaning that your capital gains and dividends are subject to tax in the current period.
 There are also no contribution limits, early withdrawal considerations, or minimum distributions.

 Note that brokers may also offer individual retirement accounts (IRAs), which share certain features of both 401(k) and individual accounts.
-Like a 401(k) these retirement accounts grow tax-deferred and have annual contribution limits (which are lower than a 401(k)) and require RMDs at age 72.
-But like a brokerage account, they are not employer-sponsored, and individuals can invest in a range of securities such as stocks, bonds, and ETFs.
+Like a 401(k), these retirement accounts grow tax-deferred and have annual contribution limits that are lower than those of a 401(k).
+They also require RMDs at age 72.
+But like a brokerage account, they are not employer-sponsored, and you can invest in a range of securities such as stocks, bonds, and ETFs.

 401(k) vs. Brokerage Account